 The key nutrient for weight loss and body shaping is protein as it’s essential to regulate the appetite, support lean muscle, boost metabolism and encourage significant weight loss.
 I suppose that’s how I started my own range of clean protein supplements, as there was nothing on the market that worked for my digestive system and made me feel good, so I decided to create one that did.
-You can see how much protein your body needs, by clicking on the Healthy Chef Protein Calculator on my website.

 When I cook at home, I keep it simple and fresh.
 It’s mainly plant-based using vegetables, fruit and protein such as fish or organic eggs.
 Cold pressed olive oil is my oil of choice.